josina1234/docs/ros2/px4.rst

 Install px4_msgs
 ================

+.. hint:: Building **and** rebuilding :file:`px4_msgs` takes very long, especially on the Raspberry Pi.
+Therefore, it is recommended to have an underlying workspace for packages that we are not modifying regularly.

-A commit that is tested to be working with the above mentioned version of PX4 is :code:`cfed39a`.
+A commit that is tested to be working with the above-mentioned version of PX4 is :code:`8a7f3da`.

 Clone it into the ROS workspace